Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an alias record for each server with `Evaluate Target Health` set to `Yes`.
 Associate the records with the Route 53 `HTTP` health check.
 - [ ] Create an alias record for each server with `Evaluate Target Health` set to `Yes`.
 Associate the records with the Route 53 `TCP` health check.

-### A company must ensure that any objects uploaded to an S3 bucket are encrypted.
+### A company must ensure that any objects uploaded to a S3 bucket are encrypted.
 Which of the following actions will meet this requirement?
 (Choose two.)

 - [ ] Implement AWS Shield to protect against unencrypted objects stored in S3 buckets.
 - [ ] Implement Object Access Control List (`ACL`) to deny unencrypted objects from being uploaded to the S3 bucket.